Restaurants roll out loyalty programs because they know two things:

 Although baby boomers make up a large and lucrative group of potential patrons that shouldn’t be ignored, restaurants today should also pay attention to the preferences of Millennial and Generation Z guests, both of which have buying power of $65 billion and $143 billion respectively.
 Surveys reveal that both Millennial and Gen Z guests join loyalty programs that offer a variety of rewards that accrue quickly.
 They sign up for rewards that are based on their purchase history and offer higher discounts and better value.
 They also prefer automated rewards signup and redemption via their smart devices, prepaid debit and gift cards.

 As smartphone adoption by consumers has exponentially increased in the past few years, it’s important to choose a loyalty platform that puts mobile engagement at the heart of your program.
 As more and more guests prefer to engage with brands using their mobile devices, this functionality can be very effective for not only advertising your loyalty program but also incentivizing guests to join.
 Make sure the platform you invest in allows for immediate and automated notifications and feedback to keep your guests engaged.

 Loyalty programs are a great way to enhance guest loyalty and thereby increase sales while minimizing costs.
 To roll out a loyalty program for your restaurant that truly converts, strategically craft your program using a platform purposefully designed by experts in the restaurant industry.

-For more information on how Punchh can help power your loyalty program, download your free copy of our brochure, or schedule a demo with one of our experienced sales associates at https://punchh.com/contact-us.
+For more information on how Punchh can help power your loyalty program, contact us to schedule a demo with one of our experienced sales associates.